geoframecomponents/GEOframeUtils/ReadMe.rst

 Description
 -----------

-This is a Gradle project of utils for GEOframe developers
+This is a Gradle project of utils for GEOframe developers.
+It has been released on JCenter and Maven Repository

 To build the ReadMe file from the markdown one in the doc/ReadMe folder